 BRK Ambiental had several emissions-related problems it was trying to solve for.
 To implement a decarbonization strategy that aligned with business objectives, the sustainability team needed to answer:

 To answer those questions, Mitigation Projects needed to be precisely researched and modeled by multiple teams.
-BRK needed to rally financial, environmental, engineering, sustainability, and others in order to gather the relevant data and information.
+BRK needed to rally financial, environmental, engineering, sustainability, and other teams in order to gather the relevant data and information.
 Another hurdle - whenever data for a mitigation project changes, the total abatement potential and abatement cost models change.
 Thus, mitigation and adaptation models had to be dynamic, rather than static reports.

 Without having a single source of information for the projects, or effective cross-department coordination, BRK was struggling to efficiently translate data modifications into strategy updates.
 Precise communication and collaboration between teams is key - and BRK knew they needed a solution to consolidate this communication and strategy.